 Google Maps Code: 8MPM+F9 La Paz, Baja California Sur

-Calm waters, camping and parking right on the beach, and a nearby town offering plenty of places to grab a drink, get some lunch, and relax.
+Calm waters, camping, parking right on the beach, and a nearby town offering plenty of places to grab a drink, get some lunch, and relax.

-Google Maps Code: XC3R+H5 Bahía de los Ángeles, Baja California
+Google Maps Code: XC3R+H5 Bahรญa de los รngeles, Baja California

 Los Barrilles

-If you love kite surfing, or interested to try it out, the beaches in Los Barrilles are for you.
-Amazing white sand beaches with plenty of wind and resources for experienced and beginner kite surfers.
-Next to a sizeable established town, great services and tourist infrastructure are at your fingertips.
+If you love kite surfing or want to try it out, the beaches in Los Barrilles are for youโamazing white sand beaches with plenty of wind and resources for experienced and beginner kite surfers.
+Next to a sizeable established town, excellent services and tourist infrastructure are at your fingertips.

 Google Maps Code: M8P3+XH Los Barriles, Baja California Sur, Baja California Sur